-1.15.6 Equipment and Manpower
+1.15.7 Equipment and Manpower

-1.15.7 Equipment Considerations
+1.15.8 Equipment Considerations

-The Cotabambas mine fleet will consist of a conventional diesel fleet with the capacity to mine approximately 79 Mt of total material per year, assuming mining is conducted on 12 m benches.
+The Cotabambas mine fleet will consist of a conventional diesel fleet with the capacity to mine approximately 116 Mt of total material per year operating on 12 m benches.

 Equipment requirements were estimated using first principle calculations.
-Equipment sizing and numbers were based on operational factors, including fleet life, average availabilities, and efficiency percentages.
+Equipment sizing and numbers were based on operational factors, including fleet life, averageavailabilities, and efficiency percentages.
 A schedule of 365 days per year, with two shifts of 12 hours per day, and seven days per work week was used.